 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

-I’ve written about the IHG Points & Cash trick as a way to save money on purchasing IHG points.
+The IHG Points & Cash trick is a great way to save money on purchasing IHG points.
+With it, you can buy IHG points for as little as ~0.6 cents per point.
+That’s an excellent deal!

 I’ll review how IHG’s Points & Cash works and how you can use it to get an even better deal on award stays!